-After opening nearly 30 years ago with just 60 vendors, Keller’s Flea Market has since blossomed into a vintage wonderland boasting over 400 vendors.
+After opening nearly 30 years ago with just 60 vendors, Keller’s Flea Market in Georgia has since blossomed into a vintage wonderland boasting over 400 vendors.
 It all began in 1985; Hubert Keller transformed a former mobile home lot and farming field into a market full of vintage treasures for locals and tourists to dig through.

 Keller constructed the first buildings from “culled” boards and tin, and plain old Georgia dirt was used for the flooring.
 Slowly but surely, the flea market built a strong reputation and a loyal following of vendors and customers.
 Today, Keller’s Flea Market is a popular vintage and antique shopping area in Georgia.